Iran–Iraq War: Karbala-5 (Sixth Battle of Basra)

-The Siege of Basra, code-named Operation Karbala-5 (عملیات کربلای ۵), was an offensive operation carried out by Iran in an effort to capture the Iraqi port city of Basra in early 1987.
-This battle, known for its extensive casualties and ferocious conditions, was the biggest battle of the war and proved to be the beginning of the end of the Iran–Iraq War.
+In the Siege of Basra, or Operation Karbala-5, Iran attempted to capture Basra in early 1987.
+Known for its extensive casualties and ferocious conditions, this was the biggest battle of the war.
 While Iranian forces crossed the border and captured the eastern section of Basra Governorate, the operation ended in a stalemate.

 Karbala-6

 At the same time as Operation Karbala 5, Iran launched Operation Karbala-6 against the Iraqis in Qasr-e Shirin in central Iran to prevent the Iraqis from rapidly transferring units down to defend against the Karbala-5 attack.
 The attack was carried out by Basij infantry and the Revolutionary Guard's 31st Ashura and the Army's 77th Khorasan armoured divisions.
 The Basij attacked the Iraqi lines, forcing the Iraqi infantry to retreat.
 An Iraqi armoured counter-attack surrounded the Basij in a pincer movement.
 The Iranian tank divisions attacked, breaking the encirclement.
 The Iranian attack was stopped by mass Iraqi chemical weapons attacks.